Will Benson Preview, Player Props: Reds vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.69 team ERA ranks first among all league pitching staffs.
+- The Mariners have a 3.71 team ERA that ranks first among all MLB pitching staffs.

-- Mariners pitchers combine to surrender 149 home runs (1.1 per game), the sixth-fewest in the league.
+- The Mariners surrender the sixth-fewest home runs in baseball (150 total, 1.1 per game).

-- In his last outing on Tuesday against the Oakland Athletics, the righty threw six scoreless innings while surrendering three hits.
+- The right-hander's most recent appearance came on Wednesday against the Oakland Athletics, when he tossed six innings, surrendering three earned runs while allowing seven hits.

-- The 23-year-old has put up an ERA of 4.15, with 9.4 strikeouts per nine innings, in 13 games this season.
-Opponents have a .233 batting average against him.
+- In 20 games this season, the 25-year-old has a 3.93 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .227 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.